lanking520/Comp-Networks-PA/README.md

 ### Ctrl + C Triggering
 The handling of Ctrl + C will work all the time.
 However, sometimes you need to Ctrl + C + Enter to Get it proceed.

+### Data Present Imcomplete
+When Trying to type in Chinese -- Japanese Characters, the message received are sometimes imcomplete